megnergit/GeoSpatial_NY_Hospitals/README.md

 ------------------------------------------------------------------
 ## How to run the Demo

-1. Load `proximity-analysis.ipynb` to Jupyter Notebook and run, or
+1. Load `exercise-proximity-analysis.ipynb` to Jupyter Notebook and run, or

-2. `> python3 proximity-analysis.py'
+2. `> python3 exercise-proximity-analysis.py'

 ------------------------------------------------------------------
 ## 1. Task